Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Introduction

-We combine these insights into a novel {\sc Shadow-CG} method which uses FW steps and shadow steps (both over the tangent cone and minimal face), while enjoying linear convergence.
-This method prioritizes FW steps that achieve maximal ``coarse'' progress in earlier iterations and shadow steps avoid zig-zagging in the latter iterations.
+We combine these insights into a novel {\sc Shadow-CG} method which uses FW-steps and shadow steps (both over the tangent cone and minimal face), while enjoying linear convergence.
+This method prioritizes FW-steps that achieve maximal ``coarse'' progress in earlier iterations and shadow steps avoid zig-zagging in the latter iterations.
 Garber and Meshi \cite{Garber_2016} and Bashiri and Zhang \cite{Bashiri_2017} both compute the best away vertex in the minimal face containing the current iterate, whereas the shadow step recovers the best convex combination of such vertices aligned with the negative gradient.
 Therefore, these previously mentioned CG methods can {\it both} be viewed as approximations of {\sc Shadow-CG}.
 Moreover, Garber and Hazan \cite{Garber_2013} emulate a shadow computation by constraining the FW vertex to a ball around the current iterate.
-Therefore, their algorithm can be interpreted as an approximation of {\sc Shadow-Walk}.
-Finally, we propose a practical variant of {\sc Shadow-CG}, called {\sc Shadow-CG$^2$}, which reduces the number of shadow computations.
+Therefore, their algorithm can be interpreted as an approximation of {\sc Shadow-Walk}. { We further show that {\sc Shadow-Walk} and {\sc Shadow-CG} achieve a factor of $\Omega(n)$ reduction in iteration complexity over the simplex, and an overall $\Omega(n^2)$ reduction in running time over the hypercube, compared to AFW.} Finally, we propose a practical variant of {\sc Shadow-CG}, called {\sc Shadow-CG$^2$}, which reduces the number of shadow computations.